Assistance from Seattle and King County Salvation Army.

 Holiday and in particular Christmas assistance programs are administered.
 This Salvation Army program will usually open up around the major holidays, such as Easter, Thanksgiving, and of course Christmas.

 As part of holiday assistance, individuals may qualify for toys from Angel Tree, free Thanksgiving and Christmas meals and food, and home delivered meals for seniors.
 Toys and food at Christmas time are always in high demand.
+Therefore anyone from Seattle who wants to donate can do so, and families can also look into additional sources of Christmas help which they may qualify for.

 The Seattle Salvation Army Senior Centers are diverse in the services they offer.
 Many people say they are fun and they offer a caring, warm, and friendly atmosphere for all those seniors and elderly in the Seattle and greater King County region.